Orange-OpenSource/a11y-guidelines/src/en/articles/skip-links-best-practices.md

    position: static;
 }
 ```

+## Key points
+- On a page, there can be three types of skip links (quick access links, escape links, and internal navigation links).
+- Skip links position the user in the requested area and do not just scroll the page (focus management).
+- Quick access links target the fixed elements in pages layouts (<code>footer</code>, <code>main</code>, <code>banner</code>, etc.).
+They are more robust.
+- Skip  links are particularly useful and used in business applications or back-office.

 For any comments, suggestions, feel free to view or create an issue on our <a href="https://github.com/Orange-OpenSource/a11y-guidelines/issues">github account</a>.